kr-g/xvenv/README.md

     mkdir thonnygitonic
     cd $_
-    xvenv -V make -q -tool thonny thonny-gitonic
+    xvenv -V make -q -u -tool thonny thonny-gitonic

-what will do a `quick` installation and print verbose output
+what will do a `quick` with an upgrade make (just install packackges into the venv) and print verbose output

 then run